Pedro Siochi

-Pedro Siochi was a Philippine architect and civil engineer of famous landmarks in the Philippines.
+Pedro Angeles Siochi (1886–1951) was a Filipino architect and civil engineer of famous landmarks in the Philippines.

 Background

-Pedro Siochi y Angeles was a Japanese Filipino architect and civil engineer of famous landmarks and structures in the Philippines.
+Pedro Siochi y Angeles was a Chinese-Spanish-Filipino architect and civil engineer of famous landmarks and structures in the Philippines.
 He was born in 1886 in Manila, Captaincy General of the Philippines.

 Education

 Siochi attended the University of Ghent in Belgium.
 He later worked with the Philippine Bureau of Engineering and Construction.

 Career

 Pedro Siochi and Company

 Siochi was the founder and owner of the architecture firm Pedro Siochi and Company, Inc.

-Notable Works
+Notable works

 Among the significant works of Pedro Siochi and Company are famous Philippine landmarks, namely: